mearie/TEMP_mearie_old/README.txt

 - svn.mearie.org uses the /res/svnview.xsl stylesheet.
 - r.mearie.org uses the WSGI script at /bin/response.wsgi.

-The source code doesn't include the response database (/res/db/response.db) since it contains the private information, and you have to build it yourself.
-It doesn't include cosmic.mearie.org either, which is not versioned anyway.
+                        NOT INCLUDED

+This repository does not include the response database (/res/db/response.db), which contains private information.
+You have to reconstruct the appropriate SQLite database;
+the schema is easy to guess.

+Some other mearie.org subdomains are also not included:

+- cosmic.mearie.org (intentionally not versioned)
+- pub.mearie.org (versioned elsewhere; pub and pub-data)
+- noe.mearie.org (versioned elsewhere; noe)